Explore health content from A to Z.

 Don’t soak in a bathtub, hot tub, or pool until your doctor says it’s okay.

-Take your temperature daily for 7 days after your surgery.
-Report a fever above 100.4°F to your doctor.
+Take your temperature daily for seven days after your surgery.
+Report a fever above 100.4 degrees Fahrenheit (38 degrees Celsius) to your doctor.
 Fever may be a sign of infection.

 Wear your sling or immobilizer as directed by your doctor.